How to Choose the Best Company for Teaching English OnlineBy Krzl Light Nuñes

 Online English companies usually have established teaching schedules and peak hours, or the times when the demand for teachers is at its highest (which could mean more bookings for you!).
 Within these teaching hours, you can choose to open slots so that learners can book lessons with you.
 The company can also assign students to you, depending on your availability.

 It’s also important to check the minimum number of hours the company requires.
-For instance, Magic Ears expect tutors to commit to at least five hours per week.
+For instance, some companies expect tutors to commit to at least five hours per week.
 Most online ESL companies, however, don’t have a minimum hour requirement.

 If you live in a region that is different from your students’, you’ll also have to consider your time zones and organize your teaching schedule well.
 For instance, if you like in the U.S. and your learners are based in China, you may need to work in the wee hours of the morning or late at night.

-4. What’s is the company’s pay rate and bonus structure?
+4. What’s the company’s pay rate and bonus structure?

 Depending on the company and your qualifications, your hourly rate as an online English teacher can range from around $12 to $26.
 Your income can also increase through the performance bonuses and referral incentives that many online companies offer.